InsertKoinIO/koin/koin-projects/docs/start/setup/upgrade.md

 ### API Breakings

-For teh following API/features, you will have to rewrite your content:
+For the following API/features, you will have to rewrite your content:

 - Scope API - now use the new Scope API to declare `scoped` definitions
 - Inner modules - Inner modules are no longer supported